terser/html-minifier-terser/README.md

 ### Minifying JSON-LD

-You can minify `script` elements with JSON-LD by setting the option `{ processScripts: ['application/ld+json'] }`.
-Note that this minification is very rudimentary, it is mainly useful for removing newlines and excessive whitespace.
+You can minify `script` elements with JSON-LD by setting `{ processScripts: ['application/ld+json'] }`.
+Note that this minification is rudimentary; it’s mainly useful for removing newlines and excessive whitespace.

 ### Preserving SVG elements